James Leslie Starkey, F.S.A., 1895-1938

 In January 1938, at the age of 43, Starkey’s career was tragically cut short.
 His good relations with the workmen and people from the surrounding villages were well known, so it came as a great shock when he was murdered by a group of Arab militants en route to the opening of the new Palestine Archaeological Museum in Jerusalem.
-He was buried in the Protestant cemetery on Mount Zion, Jerusalem, his funeral attended by hundreds of mourners.
-His close friend and colleague, Gerald Lankester Harding, gave tribute to Starkey’s outstanding contribution to Palestinian archaeology and his personal qualities through the Palestine Broadcasting Service just a few days later, stating that his loss was irreparable, not only to his staff, but also to science.
+He was buried on the 11th January 1938 in the Protestant cemetery on Mount Zion, Jerusalem, his funeral attended by hundreds of mourners.
+His close friend and colleague, Gerald Lankester Harding, gave tribute to Starkey’s outstanding contribution to Palestinian archaeology and his personal qualities through the Palestine Broadcasting Service the same evening, stating that his loss was irreparable, not only to his staff, but also to science.
 In the same year Starkey had been a member of the Executive Committee of the Palestine Exploration Fund and a Fellow of the Society of Antiquaries.
 In the following February another member of the expedition, Olga Tufnell, wrote an appreciation of his life for the Palestine Exploration Quarterly (no. 70, April 1938).
 Fifty years later a memorial service for him was held in Jerusalem attended by his son John and grandsons: but his lasting testament lies in the four volumes of the Lachish Excavation Reports, and in the camp chorus which everyone sang on the dig:

 “Not for the greed of gold

-Not for the hope of fame
+Nor for the hope of fame

-Nor for a lasting heritage
+Not for a lasting heritage

-Not for a far-flung name
+Nor for a far-flung name

 Rather for making history